Donald Trump Jr. Faces Backlash For Saying Arlington Cemetery Reminds Him Of His Family’s Sacrifices

 “In that moment, I also thought of all the attacks we’d already suffered as a family, and about all the sacrifices we’d have to make to help my father succeed — voluntarily giving up a huge chunk of our business and all international deals to avoid the appearance that we were ‘profiting off the office,'” he wrote.

 Later in the book, he says that he and his family had sacrificed “millions and millions of dollars annually” and lamented that they didn’t get any credit for their efforts from the media.
-This claim, made by both Trump Jr. and Eric Trump, that the family stopped all personal business when Trump took office, has been fact-checked as false.
-Earlier this week, Trump used his Twitter account as president to promote his son’s book.
+This claim, made by both Trump Jr. and Eric Trump, that the family stopped all personal business when their father took office, has been fact-checked as false.
+Earlier this week, the elder Trump used his Twitter account as president to promote his son’s book.

 A great day in Northwest Florida with @DonaldJTrumpJr & @kimguilfoyle! #Triggered pic.twitter.com/dDFIrI3YxG